Aniket1313/Intro_To_Datascience_Training_2018/README.md

 # Data sets

+## A Data-Driven Approach to Bank Telemarketing

+### Keywords
+consumer data, banking, telemarketing, wealth, status

+### Summary
+A collection of datasets that provides data that is related to a direct marketing campaign launched by the Portuguese Banking Institute.
+Within the data set contains customer data and whether the product was successfully subscribed or not.
+It may be possible to try and determine which factors are in play here with the willingness of the consumer to accept the product based on their age, income or maritial status.

+### Why pick this topic
+This topic is related to business and consumer research.
+Once a conclusion as to how to connect with the customer is found, it may be applied to a different field.
+The data processing method is also important in this case.
+The perks of this topic is the data set is quite complete and only requires one click to download.

+### How do I get it?
+The documentation for the first dataset is [here](http://archive.ics.uci.edu/ml/datasets/Bank+Marketing) And is downloadable under data folder.

 ## Researching the Opiod Crisis - Accidental Drug Related Deaths in Connecticut from 2012 to 2017

 ### Keywords